 Unsurprisingly, African states retain their places at the bottom of our index table with Algeria continuing to see its score decline, this quarter due to deteriorating economic fundamentals.
 Algeria's score took a knock in the previous quarter due to a cut in our long-term capacity forecast.
 The deal between Sonatrach and Total for a new petrochemicals complex has failed.
 This means that Algeria is unlikely to capitalise on its gas reserves to generate downstream growth.
-It has managed to recover lost ground this quarter due to improved country risk factors.
-However, it languishes in 11th place in the regional ranking and is unlikely to make a significant recovery in the months ahead.
+It languishes in 11th place in the regional ranking and is unlikely to make a significant recovery in the months ahead.